PietDol/FI-CBF/README.md

 # FI-CBF
 Documentation of feedback-integrated Control Barrier Functions (FI-CBF).

-### Installation
+### Installation docker (not done)
-A docker container is created to maintain compatibility between the packages.
+A docker container is created for deployment but it is not FINISHED.
+For debugging and prototyping we will create a virtual environment with ROS2.
 1. Create docker image:
 ```bash
 docker build -t fi-cbf .